vmactions/netbsd-vm/README.md

 So, you will have the same directory and same default env variables when you `run` the CI script.

-The default shell in OpenBSD is `ksh`, if you want to use `sh` to execute the `run` script, please set `usesh` to `true`.
+The default shell in NetBSD is `ksh`, if you want to use `sh` to execute the `run` script, please set `usesh` to `true`.

-The code is shared from the host to the OpenBSD VM via `rsync`, you can choose to use to `sshfs` share code instead.
+The code is shared from the host to the NetBSD VM via `rsync`, you can choose to use to `sshfs` share code instead.

 ```